An introduction to monitored quantum systems and quantum trajectories: spectrum, typicality, and phases: Quantum trajectories and quantum master equation

-If we directly try to compute the GKSL dynamics without approximation, we need to store $\sim d^2$ elements of $\hat{\rho}$ in the memory of a computer, where $d=\mr{dim}[\ml{H}]$ is the dimension of the Hilbert space.
-Moreover, the computational time for the right-hand side is $\sim d^4$.
-If we consider many-body systems, where $d$ grows exponentially with respect to the system size $V$, these scalings are problematic.
+If we attempt to directly compute the GKSL dynamics without approximation, we need to store $\sim d^2$ elements of $\hat{\rho}$ in the memory of a computer, where $d=\mr{dim}[\ml{H}]$ is the dimension of the Hilbert space.
+Moreover, the computational time for the right-hand side is $\sim d^3$.
+If we consider many-body systems, where $d$ grows exponentially with respect to the system size $V$, these scalings become problematic.

-In contrast, we have seen that a GKSL equation is obtained from the ensemble average of stochastic quantum trajectories.
-Therefore, a GKSL equation can be simulated by sampling many quantum trajectories that reduce to the GKSL equation on average.
+In contrast, we have seen that a GKSL equation can be obtained from the ensemble average of stochastic quantum trajectories.
+Therefore, it can be simulated by sampling a large number of quantum trajectories that reproduce the GKSL equation on average.
 This is called the unraveling of the GKSL equation.